esteinig/BRIGAD3/README.md

 Read raw ring data for brigD3.
 File without header and columns (in order): Start, End, Color, Height, HTML String for Tooltip.

-*ring.clear()*
+*ring.mergeRings(rings)*

-Clear all data in ring.
+Merge the a list of ring objects with the current ring.
+This options is powerful, since you can mix any ring type with others, e.g. overlaying SNP annotations on the Blast Rings.

 ####Rings
 ---
-Ring objects hold and transform the data for the visualization with D3.
+Subclasses of ring objects hold and transform the data for the visualization with D3.
 BrigD3 currently supports three ring types:

 #####AnnotationRing